 - By default, new events will be created if one does not exist.
 By setting

-- Single value attributes can be used and will apply to each event.
+- Single value attributes can be used and applied to each event.

 - Purchase attributes